adamsilver/fdpb/07-a-filter-form.md

 I asked Dave if he would use the same approach in future.

 > Not necessarily.
 I wouldn't start with this approach.
-If a site doesn't have a lot of ads [like Gumtree does], we'd have better luck drawing attention to the submit button.
+If a site doesn't have a lot of ads [like Gumtree does], we'd probably have better luck drawing attention to the submit button.

+### Filter Overload

+Beware not to go crazy with filters.
+Overloading users with hundreds of filters makes their job harder, not easier.
+This is partially because of the paradox of choice which we discussed in “A Login Form”.

+If you're not sure which filters to show, perform user research and check your analytics.
+Extract the most popularly used filters and include just those — in order too.
+Then you can either remove the others or reveal them as they become relevant as the user drills down.

 ## Summary